 Clip may not be representative of the Blu-ray version

-So that’s The Day of the Jackal Blu-ray review, if you have any thoughts on this film leave them in the comment section below:
+That’s The Day of the Jackal blu-ray review, if you have any thoughts on this film leave them in the comment section below:

 Director(s): Fred Zinnemann